microaeris/easy6502/aeris_6502_style_guide.md

 # Aeris' 6502 Style Guide

+This style guide aims to provide guidelines for consistency and best practices within a 6502 program.

+The two stack scheme described below is borrowed from cc65's treatment of parameters and return values.

 ## Data Stack

 The data stack will be a software stack that is located in RAM from $0200-$0220 (32 bytes max depth).
 Starting from $0200 and growing downwards towards larger addresses, this stack should be used to store parameters and return values.

-Reasoning: The data stack is a separate block of memory from the hardware stack for programming simplicity.
+Rationale: The data stack is a separate block of memory from the hardware stack for programming simplicity.
 The other option would be to play games with intermixing return addresses and subroutine parameters on the same stack, which quickly becomes messy.